SaachiKaup/reactive_todo_app/README.md

 Browser will start running the locally hosted site <br />

-Note: While adding/editing rows, please ensure all the filters are cleared out
+Note: While adding/editing rows, please ensure all the filters are cleared out.